dhananjayind/ComposeMail/README.md

-# Proceed to the below loaction and upadte username and password with the valid username and passsword
+# Proceed to the below location and update username and password with the valid username and password

 *****Make the below changes before executing the code********